carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 # Calculate zonal statistics

-In order to calculate zonal statistics we call the function, `xrspatial.zonal_stats`, which can calculate the minimum, maximum, mean, sum, median, variance, and standard deviation for each zone as defined by our vector data-set.
+In order to calculate the statistics for each crop zone, we call the function, `xrspatial.zonal_stats`.
 The `xrspatial.zonal_stats` function takes as input `zones`, a 2D `xarray.DataArray`, that defines different zones, and `values`, a 2D `xarray.DataArray` providing input values for calculating statistics.
 We use the `squeeze()` function in order to reduce our raster data `ndvi` dimension to 2D by removing the singular `band` dimension:

 ~~~
 ndvi_sq = ndvi.squeeze()